julillermo/template-electron-forge-vite-react-ts/README.md

 | `src/index.css` | move to `src/renderer/index.css` or delete |

 **NOTE:**
-  * Once we're already working with React, the `renderer.ts` and `index.css` files.
+  * Once we're already working with React, the `renderer.ts` and `index.css` files are not longer needed, and these can be deleted.
 However, these files can still be retained if you wish to work with vanilla JavaScript/TypeScript instead of React.
   * Once React has been set up, you will see how the `main.tsx` and `App.tsx` effectively serve the same purpose of rendering the project's "frontend" as what `renderer.ts` was intended for.

 Because we changed up the directories in our `electron-forge-project`, this change must be specified in the `forge.config.ts`.
 Look for the part of the file that's similar to the following and update it to match accordingly: